Health and wellbeing services

 The Live Life Better Derbyshire service is a free healthy lifestyle service that can offer help with:

 - weight management: diet advice, discussion/support groups and 1:1 sessions

 - stopping smoking: access to stop smoking products, telephone support and drop-in support groups

-- getting active and whole lifestyle support: free activity sessions and classes
+- getting active and whole lifestyle support: advice and help to get more active.

 Your back and joints